 The brake lever is equipped with a brake lever position adjusting dial.
-To adjust the distance between the brake lever and the throttle grip, turn the adjusting dial while holding the lever pushed away from the throttle grip.
-Make sure that the appropriate setting on the adjusting dial is aligned with the
+To adjust the distance between the brake lever and the throttle grip, slightly pull the brake lever away from the throttle grip and rotate the adjusting dial.
+Make sure the setting number on the adjusting dial aligns with the match mark on the brake lever.